Politically correct living, living for someone else’s sake robs you of seeing who you really are.

 Doing this work alone is, unfortunately, hindered by your habitual way of not knowing what is important and what isn’t… So you may need a partner, an accountability partner, a mentor, or a coach to follow suit and then really know what to do with what you found…

 Many of my coaching students are struggling with this exact issue.
-Because even though this checklist is good… until David is clearly seen, it feels like a struggle… too many other options and distractions.
+Because even though this checklist is good… until David is clearly seen, it feels like a struggle… too many other options too many distractions.